-This financial report covers the Montgomery Global Fund (the "Fund") as an individual entity.
+This financial report covers the Forager International Shares Fund (the "Fund") as an individual entity.

 The Fund is a registered investment scheme under the Corporations Act 2001.
-The financial report of the Fund is for the year ended 30 June 2020.
-The Fund was constituted as a registered scheme on 20 March 2015 with Australian Securities & Investments Commission ("ASIC") and commenced operations 1 July 2015.
+The financial report of the Fund is for the year ended 30 June 2023.
+The Fund was constituted as a registered scheme on 21 January 2013 with Australian Securities and Investments Commission (ASIC).

-The financial report was approved by the Board of Directors of the Responsible Entity on 16 September 2020.
+The financial report was approved by the Board of Directors of Fundhost Limited as the Responsible Entity on 20 September 2023.
+The Directors have the power to amend and reissue the financial report.